WebLauncher/book/_build/html/_sources/update.txt

 5. Replace $page->visits_logs_enabled with $page->logins_logs_enabled
 6. Move skins/ folder under assets/ folder.
 Some general sites do not require skins and should only be used in case there is the need for skins.
 Otherwise assets/ folder should be used.
 7. Replace 'tbl_' with '' (blank string).
 In table aliasing and models there is no longer required to use this.
 Be carefull with this your project my be using 'tbl_' string for other reasons.
 A manual search/replace is recommended.
+8. Rename 'php.config.php' to 'config.php' and make sure everything is properly defined.